microsoft/TypeScript-Handbook/pages/Advanced Types.md

 }
 ```

-This happens often enough in Javascript that TypeScript provides a way to create new types based on old types &mdash; mapped types.
+This happens often enough in Javascript that TypeScript provides a way to create new types based on old types &mdash; **mapped types**.
 In a mapped type, the new type transforms each property in the old type in the same way.
 For example, you can make all properties of a type `readonly` or optional.
 Here are a couple of examples: